Roy Cropper: Reception

 For his portrayal of Roy, Neilson won "Best Actor" at the 2013 Inside Soap Awards.
+He was longlisted for the same award in 2024.
 Neilson won "Best Actor", "Best Dramatic Performance", "Best Storyline" (alongside Julie Hesmondhalgh), "Best Single Episode" (alongside Julie Hesmondhalgh) and "Best On-Screen partnership" (alongside Julie Hesmondhalgh) at The British Soap Awards 2014.
+Alex Ross from Planet Radio wrote that Neilson was recognisable in the role and that Roy is a popular character.
+In 2020, when speaking about Roy having been on the soap for 25 years, Gary Gillatt from Inside Soap wrote "Hurrah!
+Now another 25, please".